backstage/backstage/docs/features/software-templates/writing-templates.md

 Each individual step can output some variables that can be used in the scaffolder frontend for after the job is finished.
-This is useful for things like linking to the entity that has been created with the backend, and also linking to the created repository.
+This is useful for things like linking to the entity that has been created with the backend, linking to the created repository, or showing Markdown text blobs.

-The main two that are used are the following:

 ```yaml
 output: